heathblandford/hb_bme680/README.md

 6. Enable i2c in the Raspberry Pi by going to raspberry-pi config and enabling it.

-7. Make ugly code from the "indoor-air-quality.py" and the "read-all.py" examples from pimoroni, and then added an HTTP post request to a Microsoft Power Bi dataset following [this](https://powerbi.microsoft.com/en-us/blog/using-power-bi-real-time-dashboards-to-display-iot-sensor-data-a-step-by-step-tutorial/) tutorial.
+7. Make ugly code from the "indoor-air-quality.py" and the "read-all.py" examples from pimoroni, and then add an HTTP post request to a Microsoft Power Bi dataset following [this](https://powerbi.microsoft.com/en-us/blog/using-power-bi-real-time-dashboards-to-display-iot-sensor-data-a-step-by-step-tutorial/) tutorial.

 If you're going to use this code, make sure you use your own specific power bi REST API url at the beginning.